dimosr/dimosr.github.io/_posts/2020-05-04-the-tale-of-exactly-once-semantics.md

 If you enjoyed it and you are interested in distributed systems, you might also enjoy reading my book, [_Distributed systems for practitioners_](https://distsysbook.co.uk).

+**[Update - 13/08/2022]** I recently came across a few blog posts demonstrating how one can leverage ACID transactions of relational databases to quite elegantly build atomic and consistent workflows across systems with approaches like [idempotency keys](https://brandur.org/idempotency-keys) and [transactionally staged job drains](https://brandur.org/job-drain).
+These are nice examples of the problems described in this post, how they can be approached and the various pitfalls one needs to keep in mind.

 <br/>

 -----------------------------------------